Skip to main content

 So what does this actually mean?
 Fifth, leverage the Child Dental Benefits Schedule ($1,131 over two calendar years for eligible children).
 Sixth, rotate extracurricular activities rather than stacking them — one sport and one cultural activity per term is enough for most children and saves $2,000-$4,000/year compared to families running three or four activities simultaneously.
 Seventh, set up a family meal plan — families who plan meals and cook in batches spend 25-35% less on food than those who shop ad hoc.

 Eighth, take advantage of free community programs: libraries, council holiday programs, national park Junior Ranger programs, and museum free days provide enrichment at zero cost.
+If you're wondering how children will affect your overall financial position, check our savings benchmarks by age to see where you should be aiming.

 General information and estimates only — not financial, tax, or legal advice.
 Always verify with a licensed adviser or the ATO.